reinder83/binary-flags/README.md

 [![Coverage Status](https://coveralls.io/repos/github/reinder83/binary-flags/badge.svg?branch=master&v=1)](https://coveralls.io/github/reinder83/binary-flags?branch=master)

 # BinaryFlags
-With this class you can easily add flags to your models.
+With this class you can easily add flags to your projects.

 The number of flags you can use is limited to the architecture of your system, e.g.: 32 flags on a 32-bit system or 64 flags on 64-bit system.
 To store 64-bits flags in a database, you will need to store it as UNSIGNED BIGINT in MySQL or an equivalant in your datastorage.